 Impairment provisions are recognised when there is objective evidence (such as significant financial difficulties on the part of the counterparty or default or significant delay in payment) that the Group will be unable to collect all of the amounts due under the terms receivable, the amount of such a provision being the difference between the net carrying amount and the present value of the future expected cash flows associated with the impaired receivable.
-For trade receivables, which are reported net, such provisions are recorded in a separate allowance account with the loss being recognised within administrative expenses in the consolidated statement of comprehensive income.
+For trade receivables, which are reported net, such provisions are recorded in a separate allowance account with the loss being recognised within administrative expenses in the consolidated income statement.
 On confirmation that the trade receivable will not be collectable, the gross carrying value of the asset is written off against the associated provision.

 From time to time, the Group elects to renegotiate the terms of trade receivables due from customers with which it has previously had a good trading history.
-Such renegotiations will lead to changes in the timing of payments rather than changes to the amounts owed and, in consequence, the new expected cash flows are discounted at the original effective interest rate and any resulting difference to the carrying value is recognised in the consolidated statement of comprehensive income (operating profit).
+Such renegotiations will lead to changes in the timing of payments rather than changes to the amounts owed and, in consequence, the new expected cash flows are discounted at the original effective interest rate and any resulting difference to the carrying value is recognised in the income statement (operating loss).

-The Group's loans and receivables comprise trade and other receivables and cash and cash equivalents in the consolidated statement of financial position.
+The Group's loans and receivables comprise trade and other receivables and cash and cash equivalents in the consolidated balance sheet.